 BROOKE GLADSTONE: When did you become aware of the death of the other Neda?

 NEDA SOLTANI: The morning after she was shot to death.
 I had almost 300 Facebook friendship invitations from all over the world.
-What I did not know at that point was that I had already been mistaken with her.
-I started receiving phone calls from friends, students, colleagues, all of whom kept telling me they had seen me on this TV broadcast, on that TV broadcast and who broke down on, on the phone once they heard my voice because they had prepared themselves to call and hear that I had been killed.
+I started receiving phone calls from friends, students, colleagues, who broke down on, on the phone, once they heard my voice, because they had prepared themselves to call and hear that I had been killed.

 NEDA SOLTANI: Exactly.

-NEDA SOLTANI: It was my face, the Facebook photo that had been taken from my profile without my knowledge.
-And, of course, at the beginning it was my name, as well, so they were calling the real victim, who is Neda Agha-Soltan, with my name, Neda Soltani.
+NEDA SOLTANI: It was my face and, of course, at the beginning it was my name, as well, so they were calling the real victim, who is Neda Agha-Soltan, with my name, Neda Soltani.
 And they were using my photo to be the face of opposition.

 NEDA SOLTANI: Exactly.